HL7/fhir-ipa/pages/access.md

 * At the end of the Smart App Launch Protocol, the application will have a token that provides access to a single patient record.
 Now, use that to [retrieve patient infomration](fetching.html)

+== Scopes ==

+Scopes work as described in the Smart on FHIR specification, but note that many servers limit a server to the scopes approved on it's registration, and/or ignore the requested scopes at the initiation of the stand-alone launch.

 == Server Obligations ==